 - Fun Factor: The ride is slow at the beginning, but exciting at the end when you plunge downward.
 Splash Mountain is one of the best rides at Disneyland.
 Here's the rest of the list.

 - Herky-Jerky Factor: Moderate.
-The big drop is not for anyone a neck or back trouble, heart problems or for expectant mothers.
+The drop is not for anyone with neck or back trouble, heart problems, or for expectant mothers.

 - Nausea Factor: Low

 - Seating: Ride vehicles look like hollowed-out logs.
 Riders straddle a center seat, sitting one behind another with a backrest between them.
 Each vehicle can hold up to 5 people, and whoever sits in the front will get the wettest.
 You have to step down from the boarding platform.

 - Accessibility: If you're in a wheelchair, ask a Cast Member for directions to the boarding area.
 You have to transfer into the ride vehicle, step over the edge, and straddle the center bench.
 Service animals are not allowed on Splash Mountain.
 More about visiting Disneyland in a wheelchair or ECV.

 A responsible person must accompany children under eight.

 Splash Mountain has a Single Rider option that may help you get on faster.
 Cast Members use single riders to fill in otherwise empty seats.
 If you're willing to split up from the rest of your group while riding, it can shorten your wait time significantly.

 You're going to get wet.
 The ride has hidden sprinklers that add water to make the splash more dramatic.
 Some people say they turn the sprinklers down during colder weather, but that won't keep you dry.

 You will get wetter if you sit in the front rows than if you sit in the back.